ohmage/server/README.md

 For web application veterans, all that is needed is a MySQL database and a servlet container.

+The default ohmage technology stack runs on various Linux distros and requires:
+* Java 7
+* MariaDB 5.5
+* Tomcat 7.0.26 (at the very minimum Tomcat 7.0.24 is required)
+* nginx 1.4.2 or Apache httpd (used by the ohmage Linux installers)

 ## Setting Up the Database

 ohmage depends on a MySQL instance.
 To update the database configuration,